 We are yet to find the perfect solution for housing the front-facing camera, so expect Honor to stick with the hole-punch camera in the top corner of its phone.

-In all likelihood, the phone will be running Magic UI over Android 10.
-Honor's skin is almost identical to Huawei's EMUI and some nice touches, including some useful power-saving measures and stunning wallpapers.
+In all likelihood, the phones will be running Magic UI over Android 10.
+Honor's skin is almost identical to Huawei's EMUI and has some nice touches, including some useful power-saving measures and stunning wallpapers.

 Honor 30 wishlist

-The Honor 20 was an excellent phone for the price, so a follow-up would be all about building on this success and trying to stand out in the crowded mid-range market.
+The Honor 20 and 20 Pro were excellent phones for the price, so a follow-up would be all about building on this success and trying to stand out in the crowded mid-range market.